 I was so happy to see him.
 Tall, thin, and pecan tan.
 We embraced for an eternity.

 Then he asked, “Where is your hair?”
 I told him I cut it for the summer.

 Then he said he didn’t like the way my butt looked in my jeans.
 I told him I had lost a little weight.

 Later he introduced me to the neighbors as his cousin.
 I don’t remember his explanation.

 After two days together, he wrote me a poem about love being for a reason and a season, signed, “I don’t think I love you anymore.”

 He said I had changed.

-I blinked, and all of a sudden, I saw his every flaw:
+And I did.
+In a blink, I saw his every flaw: